grantj-re3/HandyIctDoco/linux-software/howtoAndroidDisplayForLinux.md

 Aside: The instructions below work ok using "vncserver" within the tigervnc-server package plus "x11vnc".
-However I realise after the event that within the tigervnc-server package is also "x0vncserver" (which connects directly to a reall XWindows DISPLAY) so is equivalent to "vncserver" plus "x11vnc".
-In retrospect this would probably have been a better choice.
+However I realise after the event that within the tigervnc-server package is also "x0vncserver" (which connects directly to a real XWindows DISPLAY) so is equivalent to "vncserver" plus "x11vnc".
+In retrospect x0vncserver would probably have been a better choice.

 All instructions below are carried out as the root user unless otherwise specified.